frombeirutwithlove/ProtestTips/WhatToDo.md

 - A lawyer can file a motion for the return of your property if it is not being held as evidence in a pending case.
 - You can revoke access for some services that are logged in on your phone.
 Also, you can simply change your password, which will automatically get the app to log out.
 Beware that revoking law enforcement access or remotely deleting data can expose you to the risk of being charged with obstruction of justice or the destruction of evidence.
 You should always speak to your attorney first before deciding how to proceed.

+### General phone hygiene
+_Phone and communication security (e.g., using Signal or WhatsApp) is generally very good and above the technical ability of governments to break.
+Law enforcement and governments will focus on infiltrating a protester network by compromising a person or device.
+The following are tips to make it more difficult to have your device compromised_
+- Backup your phone before attending a protest in case you need to wipe your phone after a protest due to unusual activity
+- Keep your device and applications up-to-date.
+Key security updates are essential to making it more difficult to compromise your device
+- Do jailbreak or root the phone that you bring to a protest
+- Be careful about what apps you install on your phone.
+There have been reports of governments collecting data from an application installed from a phone's legitimate app store.
+- Try to minimize the use of your phone at a protest
+- There has been evidence of governments using spyware to monitor protesters and activists and is something to be aware of.
+Generally a user will need to click on a link or open an attachment to install the spyware.

 ### Other
 - Double check your messaging apps privacy settings.
 - Turn off message previews in your notifications:
   * iOS: Settings > Notifications > Show Previews: When Unlocked
   * Android: Settings > Apps & notifications > Notifications > On lock screen: Hide sensitive content
 - Consider purchasing a case that has a ring or loop on it to keep your device securely in your hands.
 Especially if you are documenting the protest.
 - Protect your info online.
-Photos will be circulating online, and trolls have a habit of trying to identifying protestors and targeting them.
+Photos will be circulating online, and trolls have a habit of trying to identifying protesters and targeting them.
 Make sure your social accounts are secure.

 ## In the event of a media blackout
 _What happens if you’re on the streets but there are no media outlets covering?